Awonke11/news-api-project/README.md

     VITE_REACT_APP_API_KEY=apiKey
     ```
   - In the place of the "apiKey", replace it with your API key.
-- Then to run the project and display it on your browser, you use the followind command:
+- Then to run the project and display it on your browser, you use the following command:
 ```terminal
 npm run dev
 or
 yarn run dev
 ```
-- This will open the local version of the website on http://localhost:5173/
+- This will open the local version of the website at http://localhost:5173/

 ## Contribute
 😊 If you have additional features that you would like to add, feel free to push to the ```master``` branch.